Architecture: History & Theory 2 (11022.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Students are expected to attend all lectures and attend tutorial sessions.
+Students are expected to attend all lectures and tutorial sessions.
 Students are encouraged to ask questions and discuss them with their tutor as well as the unit convener.

 Inclusion and engagement